gsbucks/redis_mq_ruby/README.md

 client.broadcast( { bro: 'hope you can handle this' }.to_json )

 ### Server ###
-# Define a dispatcher to handle the RPC requests
-dispatcher = RequestHandler.new
 server = RedisMQ::Server.new(queue: 'QueueName', redis: $redis)

 # Blocking, will monitor queue until killed